A Non-Metric Approach to Space, Time and Gravitation

-A peculiarity of the quasi-metric framework is that the kinematical metric family ${\bf g}_t$ in general does not represent a solution of field equations.
-The reason for this is that ${\bf g}_t$ may contain some features inherently coming from the NKE.
-To avoid having these features as an explicit part of the dynamics we introduce a second family of metrics ${\bf {\bar g}}_t$ which by definition {\em does} represent a solution of field equations.
-The first family ${\bf g}_t$ may then be constructed from the second family in a way described in [3].
+A peculiarity of the quasi-metric framework is that the ``physical'' metric family ${\bf g}_t$ in general does not represent a solution of field equations.
+The reason for this, is that the explicit form of ${\bf g}_t$ should include any {\em implicit} effects coming from the NKE.
+Since the gravitational field equations are expected to include explicit dynamics only, such implicit effects will not be compensated for when solving the field equations.
+This is the reason why we have introduced a second family of metrics ${\bf {\bar g}}_t$, which by definition {\em does} represent a solution of field equations.
+To compensate for said implicit effects, the first family ${\bf g}_t$ may then be constructed from the second family ${\bf {\bar g}}_t$ in a way described in [3].